 When you crochet in rows, you begin the row with a turning chain.
 The height of the turning chain depends on the height of the crochet stitch.
-In single crochet, you chain one for your turning chain.
-In double crochet, you chain three.
-So, as you might guess, in half double crochet, which is taller than single crochet but shorter than double crochet, you will chain two.
+In half double crochet, chain two for a turning chain.

-Note that if you were making a double crochet, you would also do this step.
-If you were making a single crochet, you would not yarn over before inserting the crochet hook.
-We remind you of this in case you are a beginner who is just getting a feel for the... different stitches.
+Tip: Note that if you were making a double crochet stitch, you would also do this step.
+If you were making a single crochet stitch, you would not yarn over before inserting the crochet hook.
+The yarn over adds the height to the stitch, making it taller than the single crochet.Continue to 5 of 9 below.

 Complete The Row

 Repeat the steps for each HDC, working across the row of foundation chain and across all the stitches of each subsequent row.

 - Yarn over and insert hook into next stitch.

 - Yarn over and pull through all three loops on hook.

 To begin the new row, turn the work, chain two for a turning chain.
 Make HDC stitches in the next stitch and all the following stitches from the row before.